Glossy, sweet candied lemon zest is the perfect topper to a citrusy cake. Learning how to make candied citrus zest is so easy.

-Candied zest is nothing but the rind of citrus simmered in a sugar syrup.
+Candied zest is simply the rind of citrus simmered in a sugar syrup.
 But the results are far from ordinary.
 The rind gets shiny and the bitter flavor disappears, but the candy retains its citrus taste.

 Candied Lemon Zest is beautiful atop any dessert or chopped in cookies.
-So beautiful and tasty!
+So pretty and tasty!

 - Zest from 2 lemons

 With a sharp vegetable peeler, cut long strips of zest from lemons, being sure not to take any of the bitter white pith.
 Slice the strips into ⅛-inch-thick strands.

 Bring sugar and water to a boil in a small saucepan; add the zest and simmer until translucent, about 20 min.
 Remove from heat and let cool in the syrup.